nasa-jpl/autoRIFT/README.md

        ScaleChipSizeY              Scaling factor to get the Y-directed chip size in reference to the X-directed sizes (default = 1)
        SearchLimitX                Range (in X direction) to search for displacement in the image (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
        SearchLimitY                Range (in Y direction) to search for displacement in the image (default = 25; could be scalar or array with same dimension as xGrid; when provided in array, set its elements to 0 if excluded for finding displacement)
-       SkipSampleX                 Number of samples to skip between windows in X (range) direction for automatically creating the grid that is not specified by the user (default = 32)
+       SkipSampleX                 Number of samples to skip between windows in X (equivalent to range for radar) direction for automatically creating the grid if not specified by the user (default = 32)
-       SkipSampleY                 Number of lines to skip between windows in Y ( "-" azimuth) direction for automatically creating the grid that is not specified by the user (default = 32) minSearch                   Minimum search limit (default = 6)
+       SkipSampleY                 Number of lines to skip between windows in Y (equivalent to minus azimuth for radar) direction for automatically creating the grid if not specified by the user (default = 32) minSearch                   Minimum search limit (default = 6)

        ------------------parameter list: about Normalized Displacement Coherence (NDC) filter ------------------